jlfaucher/executor5-bulk/ooDialog/trunk/examples/controls/ReadMe.txt

     GETDAYSTATE event.
 Also shows how to: restrict the time span shown in the calendar, resize the calendar to the optimal size, and determine which months are currently displayed.

-    - toolTip.rex

-    Shows how to use a ToolTip control, including responding to the SHOW event to position the ToolTip where desired.
-Also shows how to: enumerate the tools contained in the ToolTip, add a tool simply to the ToolTip, add a tool as a rectangular area, create a multiline ToolTip, and create a balloon ToolTip

     - upDown.rex